Wastewater and Polluted Runoff

 Cesspools are generally large, cylindrical excavations used to receive untreated wastewater.
 Solids are retained in the cesspool and the liquid percolates into the surrounding soil.
 Cesspools are not considered a treatment system because virtually no treatment occurs that would protect the surrounding environment; the effluent quality is only slightly better than the quality of raw wastewater.
 Cesspools are only considered to be a disposal device.

-New cesspools are severely restricted in Hawai`i and are prohibited in designated critical wastewater disposal areas on all islands.
-Cesspool owners should consult with the DOH Wastewater Branch and the county wastewater program to learn of alternative wastewater treatment options.
-Large-capacity cesspools—those designed to serve 20 or more people per day—have been banned.
+New cesspools are prohibited in Hawai‘i, and existing cesspools are required to be converted to other wastewater systems by 2050.
+Cesspool owners should consult with the DOH Wastewater Branch and the county wastewater program to learn of alternative wastewater treatment options and updates on cesspool conversions.
+Large-capacity cesspools—those designed to serve 20 or more people per day—are banned.

 Seepage Pits: A Disposal System for Treated Wastewater